About U.S. Navy Minesweepers

 Whenever routine maintenance was carried out on minesweepers, asbestos was disturbed and the harmful particles were released into the air.

 This would be dangerous under any circumstance, but even more so in the confined spaces of a ship’s boiler room, for example.

-A 2007 study found that workers from a U.S. shipyard experienced an excess of mesothelioma of the pleura (lungs) and peritoneum (abdomen) from their exposure to asbestos.
+A recent study found that workers from a U.S. shipyard experienced an excess of mesothelioma of the pleura (lungs) and peritoneum (abdomen) from their exposure to asbestos.

 Asbestos-Containing Products Used in Navy Minesweepers

 From the 1930s onward, minesweeper ships were made using hundreds of asbestos-containing products.